baptisteNicolas29/cmdo/README.md

 mltMtx = get_node('multMatrix', 'skinJoint_mltMtx')
 dcpMtx = get_node('decomposeMatrix', 'skinJoint_dcpMtx')

-# set some attributes, different ways to do this
+# set some attributes.
+There are different ways to do this,
 # using properties if they exist, the plug name directly or using a dict

+# using property
+ctrl.parents = trs

+# using plug name
 trs['displayLocalAxis'] = True

-ctrl.parents = trs
+# using a dict
 kwargs = {
     'localScale': [2, 2, 2],
     'overrideEnabled': True,